Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Our Method

 \subsection{Training strategy}

-The public databases usually contain either face labels or landmark labels.
+\YL{Public} databases usually contain either identity labels or landmark labels.
 Some existing works need to use face detectors or optimization-based methods to generate the annotation needed for face reconstruction.
-However, these annotation is unsatisfactory in challenging examples and limits the performance of models by those algorithms.
+However, these \YL{annotations are} unsatisfactory in challenging examples\YL{, which} limits the performance of models by those algorithms.
 Based on the above considerations, we choose to build a new dataset with a mixture of face recognition and facial landmark data.
-Directly training our network on this mixed dataset with the different labels results in tricky convergence for the following reasons: (1) The numbers of samples of face recognition and face alignment are unbalanced.
+Directly training our network on this mixed dataset with \YL{different types of} labels results in tricky convergence for the following reasons: (1) The numbers of samples of face recognition and face alignment are unbalanced.
 (2) Incomplete labels can result in an oscillating learning process.
-(3)The objective function is complicated, making our network easily fall into a local minima without good initialization.
-Therefore, one must important to warm up the network and maintain a balanced proportion of face recognition and face reconstruction data in the mixed database.
+(3) The objective function is complicated, making our network easily fall into a local \YL{minimum} without good initialization.
+Therefore, \YL{it is} important to warm up the network and maintain a balanced proportion of face recognition and face reconstruction data in the mixed database.
 The warming-up stage consists of two steps.
-First, we train our network on the 300W-LP\cite{zhu2015high} database without SIR loss.
-Second, we train the whole network on the mixed database and add the SIR loss.
-The mixed database consists of VGGFace2\cite{cao2018vggface2} and the 300W-LP\cite{zhu2015high}.
+First, we train our network on the 300W-LP~\cite{zhu2015high} database without \YL{the} SIR loss.
+Second, we train the whole network on the mixed database \YL{with} the SIR loss \YL{added}.
+The mixed database consists of VGGFace2~\cite{cao2018vggface2} and the 300W-LP~\cite{zhu2015high}.
 VGGface2 contains 3.31 million images of 9131 subjects covering a large range of poses, ages and ethnicities.
-300W-LP is a synthetically generated dataset based on the 300-W database\cite{sagonas2016300} containing 61,255 samples across various poses.
-We use only the 300W-LP landmark label because the synthetic face shape is not precise.
-Considering taht the sample numbers of the two databases are extremely unbalanced, we design a sampling scheme in which the probability of selecting samples from the face recognition database is given by:
+300W-LP is a synthetically generated dataset based on the 300-W database~\cite{sagonas2016300} containing 61,255 samples across various poses.
+We \YL{only use} the 300W-LP landmark \YL{labels} because the synthetic face \YL{shapes are} not precise.
+Considering that the sample numbers of the two databases are extremely unbalanced, we design a sampling scheme in which the probability of selecting samples from the face recognition database is given by:

 where $N_{recon}$ is the number of samples in the face reconstruction dataset and $N_{recog}$ is that in the face recognition dataset.
-The probability of selecting samples from the face reconstruction database is $1-P$.
+The probability of selecting samples from the face reconstruction database is $1-P$. \jdq{We train our model on a GTX2080Ti GPU with a learning rate of 5e-5 and a batch size of 8.}